The Vermont Statutes Online

-The fiscal agent shall make distributions for the Vermont Lifeline program under subsection 218(c) of this title to reimburse telecommunications service providers for credits that have been granted to their customers, within annual limits approved in advance by the Public Service Board.
-The fiscal agent shall also make distributions to reimburse telecommunications companies for Lifeline program administration costs approved by the Board.
+The fiscal agent shall make distributions for the Vermont Lifeline program under subsection 218(c) of this title to reimburse telecommunications service providers for credits that have been granted to their customers, within annual limits approved in advance by the Public Utility Commission.
+The fiscal agent shall also make distributions to reimburse telecommunications companies for Lifeline program administration costs approved by the Commission.
 (Added 1993, No. 197 (Adj.
 Sess.), § 5; amended 1995, No. 99 (Adj.
 Sess.), § 13.)

 § 7514.
 Enhanced 911

 The fiscal agent shall make distributions to the State Treasurer, for deposit into the Enhanced 911 special fund, as annually directed by the General Assembly.
 (Added 1993, No. 197 (Adj.
 Sess.), § 5.)

 (a) The Universal Service Charge shall be used as a means of keeping basic telecommunications service affordable in all parts of this State, thereby maintaining universal service, and as a means of supporting access to broadband service in all parts of the State.

 (b) The Public Utility Commission, after review of a petition of a company holding a certificate of public good to provide telecommunications service in Vermont, and upon finding that the company meets all requirements for designation as an "eligible telecommunications carrier" as defined by the FCC, may designate the company as a Vermont-eligible telecommunications carrier (VETC).

 (c) The supported services a designated VETC must provide are voice telephony services, as defined by the FCC, and broadband Internet access, directly or through an affiliate.
 A VETC receiving support under this section shall use that support for capital improvements in high-cost areas, as defined in subsection (f) of this section, to build broadband capable networks.